Visitors to the Library and collaborative partners

 Please download and complete the application form, marking the correct membership you require.
 For SCONUL membership, please apply through SCONUL.
 You should make external membership payments through our online store

-Please email your completed application to email@example.com along with a clear passport style photo.
+Please email your completed application to firstname.lastname@example.org along with a clear passport style photo.
 We aim to reply to applications within three business days of your request.
+Please note: due to increased demand at the start of the academic term for library cards it may take additional time for us to process your application.

 All users must be 18+ to apply for membership.